Takeru9016/notify/docs/privacy.md

 ## 6. Children’s Privacy

-Notify is not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
+Syngo is not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
 If you are a parent or guardian and believe that your child has provided us with personal information, please contact us so we can take appropriate action.

 ## 7. International Transfers